trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/optimize.md

 lastUpdated: 11th October 2023
 ---

-The kernel must be efficient with space and processing power because there is a size limit for kernels.
+To originate the kernel on Tezos, it must fit within the maximum size for a layer 1 operation.
 In these steps, you optimize the kernel:

 1. Run this command to print the current size of the kernel: